Suddenly we’re at the end of September, which means two things: fall is in full swing, and World Teachers Day is here!

 Each of smART’s art projects is curated to match that month’s featured book and “promote self-directed learning,” as well as help children find the right type of art for them.
 And Christine’s experience informs each and every box that goes out.
 “I oversee everything, often with a baby in one arm,” she explains.
 “This is my passion and I’m involved every step of the way.”

-Encourage your child’s creativity and literacy with smART Box for Kids here.
+Encourage your child’s creativity and literacy with smART Box's monthly subscription for kids here.

 Just Right Reader